nawaitesidah/blog/pages/postgres-dead-tuple.md

     - Postgres does not physically store a tuple into a file in the disk, but postgres stores a group of tuples together into a file, which is called page.

     A page is 8KB in size, so there could be multiple tuples stored together in a page.
-    - Due to this, postgres can’t delete just one row.
-Otherwise postgres would need to rewrite a whole page excluding the deleted rows, which will be inefficient.
+    - Due to this, postgres can’t just delete one row from the disk.
+    To actually delete it from the disk, postgres would need to rewrite the whole page and exclude the deleted rows.

-    PS.
+    This will be inefficient to do on every write.

+    P.S.
 This is actually what VACUUM FULL does, rewriting pages without dead tuples.
 2. MVCC (multiversion concurrency control)
     - Postgres uses MVCC, it keeps multiple version of a row, so that a transaction can return a consistent result.